AlexRogalskiy/bash-cd/README.md

     You can use `./deploy.sh <environment>` script which simply merges master into a branch identified by `<environment>` and switches back to master - WARN: run this script only from outside the environment because you want your environment bash-cd clones to stay on their branches.

+    NOTE: set your `git config --global merge.ours.driver true` - this will preserve the `env/var.sh` file untouched by merges.

 ## How it works